-The two T4U sites and the two GEAR-UP sites are limited to students enrolled in those schools.
+The two GEAR-UP sites are limited to students enrolled in those schools.
 The school identifies students who are eligible to participate in the program.

 The literacy center on Cardinal Stritch University's main campus in Glendale accepts K-12 students from public, charter, or choice schools.
 Homeschooled children are also eligible to attend the program.
-Fourteen sessions are held once a week, either after school (Tuesday or Thursday) or on Saturday mornings for the fall and spring semesters.
+Fourteen sessions are held once a week during the Fall session and the Spring session, either after school (Tuesday or Thursday) or on Saturday mornings for the fall and spring semesters.
 Summer classes meet twice a week for six weeks from mid-June through July.
 Classes are 90 minutes in length.

 students are tested before instruction begins.
 To initiate testing, you will